WBeckman142/Churn_predictor/README.md

 # Churn_predictor

 ## Project Overview
-The Churn_predictor project aims to build a customer churn‑prediction pipeline: using historical customer/data records, the project applies data processing, exploratory analysis, and machine learning to predict which customers are likely to leave (churn).
-This can help businesses anticipate customer attrition and take action to retain valuable customers.
+The Churn_predictor project aims to build a customer churn‑prediction pipeline: using historical customer/data records from the Iranian Telecoms data (https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset), the pipeline applies data processing, feature engineering, exploratory analysis, and XGBoost to predict which customers are likely to leave (churn).
+This can help businesses predict customer loss and take action to retain customers.

 ## 📁 Repository Structure
 ```bash